Welcome to BIG Bible Words!

 THE MAIN POINT:

-So now that you know how Jesus showed us BOTH MERCY & GRACE... and that they mean God gave us a GIFT and showed His KINDNESS...
+So now that you know how Jesus rescued us, something called REDEMPTION...
 What should you DO about it?

 1. Have you accepted Jesus as your Savior?